Belgischer Rundfunk: History

 German-language broadcasts were first started in Brussels by the National Institute of Radio Broadcasting (Nationaal Instituut voor Radio Omroep, NIR; Institut National de Radiodiffusion, INR) on 1 October 1945.
 In 1960, the NIR/INR became Belgische Radio en Televisie / Radio-Télévision Belge (BRT/RTB) and in 1961 RTB began a German-language radio channel, broadcasting from Liège.

 In 1977, the German-language service was separated from RTB – which became Radio-Télévision Belge de la Communauté française (RTBF) – and BRT, which in 1990s became Vlaamse radio en televisie (VRT) – and the new company, Belgischer Rundfunk, began broadcasting from Eupen.
 For some years afterward, it continued to use BRT/RTB's old stylised "ear" logo long after its French and Flemish sisters dropped it.
+Unlike VRT and RTBF, BRF is not a member of the European Broadcasting Union.

 In October 1999 BRF-TV was created; it broadcasts by cable in the East Cantons.
 On 15 November 2001, BRF and Deutschlandfunk Cologne began BRF-DLF, a radio station in Brussels for German-speakers in that area.

 The iconic "ear" logo designed by Michel Olyff (seen to the right) was withdrawn on 22 June 2015, long after the Flemish and Walloon counterparts removed it.
 The current logo is limited to the extant wordmark.